teslanet-nl/mule-plc-connector/README.md

 # Mule PLC Extension
 --------------------

-Mule extension that adds capabilities to Mule-applications to communicate with PLC systems.
+Mule extension that enables Mule-applications to communicate with PLC systems.

 Different PLC protocols will be supported:
 - AB-ETH